calvintvu/data-structures-demo/README.md

 # 22C-Course-Project
-Modeling a store to demonstrate a variety of data structures.
+Modeling an online retailer to demonstrate a variety of data structures.
 - Binary Search Trees
 - Tables
 - Heaps